List of NCIS: Los Angeles characters: Kamren Hanna

 Kamren is the daughter of Sam Hanna and his wife Michelle, as well as the younger sister of Aiden.

 Her existence is first touched on when Sam reveals he has kids in Season 2, though they were not formally introduced until Season 3.
 Sam mentioned his overprotective nature towards his daughter when she was young in order to get a woman who was a victim of a shooting to open up to him.

 Alexandra Reynolds

 Alexandra is the daughter of Nikita Rezinokov and his lover Katerina Pulonin, as well as the younger half-sister of Agent G. Callen.

 Her existence is first revealed in Season 8 when Nikita revealed to Callen of his other daughter.
 After her mother was poisoned, Callen and Nikita decided to reveal their status as her family.

 In Season 9, she has cultivated a familial bond with the pair.

 Jake Reynolds

 Jake is the son of Alexandra Reynolds and Pacey Reynolds as well as the half nephew of NCIS agent G. Callen.

+Rosa Reyes

+Rosa Reyes is a young Guatemalan immigrant seeking asylum in the United States and the adopted daughter of NCIS Special Agent Kensi Blye and NCIS Investigator Marty Deeks.